MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    [!INCLUDE [progress-details-include](includes/progress-details-pane.md)]

-### Common reasons for ingestion errors or corrupted data
+## Common reasons for ingestion errors or corrupted data

 The following checks run on the ingested data to expose corrupted records:

 - The value of a field doesn't match with the data type of its column.
 - Fields contain characters that cause the columns to not match the expected schema.
 For example: incorrectly formatted quotes, unescaped quotes, or newline characters.
 - If there are datetime/date/datetimeoffset columns, their format must be specified in the model if it doesn't follow the standard ISO format.

+**Schema or data type mismatch**

+If the data does not confirm to the schema, the records are classified as corrupt.
+Correct either the source data or the schema and re-ingest the data.

 **Datetime fields in the wrong format**